vmware-tanzu/community-edition/addons/packages/whereabouts/0.5.1/README.md

     Normal  AddedInterface  2m1s  multus             Add net1 [192.168.20.10/24] from default/ipvlan-conf-1
    ```

-    You can also run following command to check more details about the second network interface:
+    You can also run the following command to check more details about the second network interface:

     ```bash
     kubectl exec {your-pod} -- ip a